 Since this is the core proposition of the proposed specification we need to explain further why DeepGraphs are extending Hypermedia practices.

 A major advancement of the methodology is the ability to negotiate.
 For more information visit here.

 A DeepGraph document must at least contain an empty resource.

 Finite State Machine

-At the end of it, there is the Finite State Machine, in a SWRL format.
-This is recognised by ‘fsm’ tag.
+At the end of it, there is the Finite State Machine, in an SWRL format.
+This is recognized by ‘FSM’ tag.
 An empty such document will be like below.